Snowflake-Labs/sfquickstarts/site/sfguides/src/frosty_llm_chatbot_on_streamlit_snowflake/frosty_llm_chatbot_on_streamlit_snowflake.md

     ```
     conda create --name snowpark-llm-chatbot --override-channels -c https://repo.anaconda.com/pkgs/snowflake python=3.10 numpy pandas
     ```
-    Activate the environment created in those instructions by running `conda activate py310_env` and proceed to step 6 below.
+    Activate the environment created by running `conda activate snowpark-llm-chatbot` and proceed to step 6 below.

     If you're not using a machine with an Apple M1 chip, continue to step 4.